 When picking out a planter, the most important feature is water drainage.
-Usually, you’ll find holes or even a plug in the bottom of the planter.
+Usually, you’ll find holes or even a plugin on the bottom of the planter.
 If there’s a plug, make sure to take it out.

 I love the barrel planters (here’s a great set of three.)
 You could also choose to do an oval-shaped planter.